Unique Cures for Athlete’s Foot

 Sometimes it can be difficult to treat athlete’s foot on your own.
 So, to get professional care for your infected foot, talk to podiatrist Dr. Neal Mozen, DPM of Foot Health Care Associates.
 Dr. Mozen will give you a complete prognosis and do everything he can to cure you of your fungus.

 If you suffer from itching, burning, dry, and flaking feet, this may be a sign of athlete’s foot.
 Athlete’s foot, also known as tinea pedis, can be extremely contagious, and it often infects shower floors, gyms, socks and shoes, and anywhere else feet may come in contact with.
 You commonly find it in public changing areas and bathrooms, dormitory style living quarters, around locker rooms and public swimming pools.
 This condition can also be prevalent in “commons” areas in prisons and residential care facilities.

 - Hydrate your feet by using lotion

 - Finally, examine feet and visit your doctor if any suspicious blisters or cuts are present.

 - The same fungus that causes ringworm (tinea) often causes Athlete’s foot.

 - Tinea can invade other parts of the body as well, if the proper thriving conditions for it are met.

 - Tinea thrives in mostly dark, warm and moist environments.

 - Although many people never experience athlete’s foot, around 70% of the population may suffer from tinea at some point.

-If you have any questions please contact one of our offices, located in Southfield, Novi, and Livonia, MI.
+If you have any questions, please contact one of the best podiatrists in Southfield.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.